jdasam/jdasam.github.io/archive.md

 title: News / Archive
 permalink: /archive/
 ---
+* Sep-2024 / We won NRF grant (Total 2B KRW for three years) for research center, Dasaem Jeong as the head of the center and PI.
+The project focuses on AI and VR application for music education.

+* Jun-2024 / Two papers got accepted for ISMIR 2024!

-* Jan-22-2023 / Danbinaerin Han received the Outstanding Paper Award for Graduate Students from Sogang University with her ISMIR paper.
+* Jan-22-2024 / Danbinaerin Han received the Outstanding Paper Award for Graduate Students from Sogang University with her ISMIR paper.

 * Dec-14-2023 / Hyerin Kim and Danbinaerin Han successfully defended their Master's theses.